GyroSuperintelligence/CGM/docs/Findings/Analysis_Walking.md

 ### 5.1 For Biomechanics

 - Walking can be understood as continuous geometric realignment
-- The 14% CMP-CP defect represents an optimal aperture for human scale
+- The 14% CMP-CenPen defect represents an optimal aperture for human scale
 - Phase relationships encode geometric constraints, not just timing

 ### 5.2 For Motor Control